 Sometimes the engine may not shut down or will request auto restart due to one or more system inhibitors being active.
-The engine will shutdown only when all inhibitors are cleared, which maybe some time after the transmission/pedal conditions are met.
+The engine will shut down only when all inhibitors are cleared, which may be some time after the transmission/pedal conditions are met.
 Typical examples of inhibitors are:

-- If the ambient temperature is below the lower limit or above the higher limit for Start-Stop - Engine coolant temperature not warmed up (value dependent on ambient temperature) - Heated front screen is on - Insufficient battery charge to sustain a stop event or too high a current drain or battery is cold or battery failure - Driver's door has been opened and vehicle has not been driven over 5 kph since - Engine management reason, for example: during a DPF regeneration event - The ABS warning lamp is on or the vehicle is on a steep gradient - High electrical load where total vehicle current drain exceeds 50A - Ford Engine RPM Speed Controller System is active - Un-recognized battery fitted or BMS damaged or removed - Start-Stop button is pressed (LED illuminated) - Accelerator pedal or clutch pedal is not released - Greater than 100mA continuous load at ignition off.
-The BMS will be unable to correctly assess battery state of charge - · Vehicle in Factory or Transport mode
+- If the ambient temperature is below the lower limit or above the higher limit for Start-Stop - Engine coolant temperature not warmed up (value dependent on ambient temperature) - Heated front windshield is on - Insufficient battery charge to sustain a stop event or too high a current drain or battery is cold or battery failure - Driver's door has been opened and vehicle has not been driven over 3.1mph (5kph) since - Engine management reason, for example: during a DPF regeneration event - The ABS warning lamp is on or the vehicle is on a steep gradient - High electrical load where total vehicle current drain exceeds 50A - Ford Engine RPM Speed Controller System is - Unrecognized battery fitted or BMS damaged or removed - Start-Stop button is pressed (LED illuminated) - Accelerator pedal not released - Greater than 100mA continuous load at ignition off.
+The BMS will be unable to correctly assess battery state of charge - Vehicle in Factory or Transport mode